elainepajarillo/CS117/README.md

 # CS117
-Compilation of all the Machine Projects in CS117
+Compilation of all the Machine Projects in CS117 Numerical Methods